Travelers' Tales: Pure Brazil

 Off we went again on our tour via cable car to the top of Sugar Loaf Mountain.
 This looms over Rio like a giant, but sadly the cloud had rolled in and the views were not so great, we all agreed that it was only a minor hiccup on a day to remember viewing Rio’s famous sites.
 So we departed Rio for our flight to the Iguaçu Falls.
 We were met at the airport by our driver and taken to our hotel bordering the Iguaçu National Park.

 Due to time constraints we made a decision to visit the bird park adjacent to our hotel, this was extremely worthwhile.
-It was not just a place to see the unique avifauna of the area but also a rehabilitation centre for injured and endangered species.
+It was not just a place to see the unique avifauna of the area but also a rehabilitation center for injured and endangered species.
 The species we saw were macaws, parrots and other exotic birds.
 As we had dinner that night all the talk was about the following day and our excitement at seeing Iguaçu Falls.

 We departed into the Iguaçu National Park on the first double-decker bus of the morning, after 12 km (7.5 miles) we reached the pathway that takes you to the viewing platforms for the falls.
 There are 275 waterfalls 24% of these in Brazil and 76% in Argentina.
 They say that Argentina puts on the show and Brazil gets the finest views.